tower1ight/World/Misc/T    T, T man   T . . .  T even. Perhaps E.md

 If you think you will get
 I have linked below a few articles and videos that I found quite interesting.
 These may be of little help

+**Who's Afraid of Gender?**
+A more broad and contextual explanation of Judith Butler
 https://www.youtube.com/watch?v=QVilpxowsUQ

+The Witch Trials of J.K.
+Rowling | ContraPoints